Sujith277/Corporate-Landing-Page/README.md

 **Read the headline to understand the main message or value proposition of the corporate website.**

 Use the website's services.
 If you have any questions about the corporate form, you can submit it through the contact form.
 Corporate employees will clarify any doubts you have.
-The messages you send will be stored in Google Sheets so that corporate employees can easily understand and respond to your queries.
+The messages you send will be stored in MongoDb database so that corporate employees can easily understand and respond to your queries.

 The webpage has a "get in touch" and "subscribe" option.
 The "get in touch" option allows users to submit their input and connect with corporate employees.
 The "subscribe" button allows corporate employees to see which users have liked the webpage and subscribed to it.